 What We Don’t Like Fusion5 104Bv2 PRO

-Although there is plenty to access on this tablet, it comes with a relatively sparse library preloaded, including things like extra wallpapers and samples audio and video.
+Although there is plenty to access on this tablet, it comes with a relatively sparse library preloaded, including things like extra wallpapers and samples of audio and video.

 - Google certified partner device